LIFEHUBBER

 TIPS and TIPSv2 are Google DeepMind vision-language encoders positioned around image-text pretraining, stronger spatial awareness, and general-purpose multimodal applications.

 The official repository presents the TIPS series as foundational image-text encoders for computer vision and multimodal use, with released checkpoints, papers, demos, and notebooks.
-This page is a factual editorial overview for reference, not an endorsement or exhaustive review.
-Project terms and usage conditions can differ, so readers should review the original materials independently.
+This page is for general reference, not a recommendation.
+Check the original source before relying on the resource.

 What it is